IT0506-HSC-A.01 Password Management and Complexity

 1. General

-2. Passwords stored in clear-text in any form (including paper) or format must be kept either in a secured system or be encrypted.
+2. Passwords stored in clear-text in any form (including paper) or format must be kept either in a secured system or encrypted.

 3. Transmission of passwords by any means must use encryption.
 When communicated orally, precautions must be taken to prevent password from being overheard by unauthorized individuals.